 This weekend, I was lucky enough to be invited to the BBC Summer Good Food Show as a guest of Miele.
 Part of the deal to us being invited to show was that we had to take part in a live on stage version of the Masterchef Invention Test and do a cook-along with a Barney Desmazery from BBC Good Food Magazine.
 I was very nervous and excited about taking part in both but fortunately I was not alone.
 I was joined by my friend James from Eat The Midlands, and fellow bloggers Kavey, Meemalee , Bron and Ailbhe.
 We were given basic store cupboard items and a bag containing secret fresh ingredients that were not revealed to us until two minutes before we went on stage.
 In our bag we had: chicken, bacon, Stilton, celeriac, mascarpone and fresh berries.
 I decided to cook a chicken and bacon pasta dish.
 The recipe is at the bottom of this post.
 I unfortunately did not win but I am very pleased that Kavey did with her excellent pancakes, mascarpone and berry sauce.
 Matt Follas and Dhruv Baker were there on stage to offer us help and John Torode and Greg Wallace came along to check on our progress and do the final judging.
-The videos below shows the entire invention test in two parts so please have a look and see who you know on there.

 After the invention test had finished Marie, Ali and I had a look around the show.
 Our first stop was to visit James on the Eat The Midlands/ Gourmet Life stand where Louise from Comida y Vida and a member of the Midlands Food Bloggers was helping out.
 I brought some chocolate from James stand from Chokolit which I intend to do some baking with soon.
 We then moved on, to Supreme Sausages where we each brought our own weight in lots of yummy looking sausages that are now filling from freezer and I cannot wait to cook with them.
 We then got slightly distracted by the alcohol section as we tried Crabbies Ginger Beer and then went into the Beers of the World Live where you can lots of tasters of many beers and get educated about them as well.
 While looking round, I brought myself a Kin Knife (which I used on the Invention Test) as a birthday present to myself.
 (I turned 25 years old on Sunday) We also found a company called Goody Good Stuff that makes sweets that are virtually everything free (except sugar- which is the natural sugar from the fruit).
 Stuart and I love sweets and I thought these were excellent, especially as they are much better for you than the majority of sweets you buy, with lots of chemicals and additives in.
 They virtually give you permission to eat lots of them!
 After a quick stop at Grants for a Whiskey cocktail, it was time for me to do the Miele Cook-along and appear on stage again.